visua77/final-blog-proj/README.md

 -Put some more love into the photo-album
 -Add a "loader" coz the loading-time feel a tad too long.

+Just noticed that the images of articles slides down on specific resolutions so have to fix that!

 Deployed project here: https://pedantic-rosalind-d3b93e.netlify.app/